gautamdhameja/substrate-validator-set/docs/local-network-setup.md

 ### Step 7

 Finally, add `Charlie` as a validator by calling the `add_validator` extrinsic of the Validator Set pallet using `sudo`.
-Alice is set as the sudo key in node template.
+Alice should be caller of this extrinsic, because Alice is set as the sudo key in node template.

 <br />
 <img src="./img/add-validator.png" alt="add-validator" />